Skip navigation

 Role required: Owner or Administrator

-If you haven't completed the first three steps yet, please do so and return to the Passwordless page when done.
+If you haven't completed the requirements yet, please do so and return to the Passwordless page when done.

-After you activate Passwordless for your account the Passwordless start page updates to show you have completed the setup requirements.
-Your next action is to enable passwordless authentication using Duo policies.
+3. After you have completed all the prerequisites, your next action is to enable passwordless authentication methods using Duo policies.

 Configure Passwordless Policy